-The NC MATTERS Program is designed to enhance existing efforts being implemented in our state through the North Carolina Pediatric Access Line (NC-PAL).
-In NC MATTERS Program was built on the experience of NC-PAL, which provides timely access to consultation with a pediatric psychiatrist and social worker for primary care providers in six North Carolina counties (Franklin, Granville, Halifax, Person, Vance, and Warren).
-Under the leadership of a team of psychiatrists at Duke University School of Medicine, infrastructure to receive incoming telephone consultation and outreach has been established.
-NC PAL receives calls from providers across the state, averaging 52 calls per month.
+The NC MATTERS Program is designed to enhance existing efforts being implemented in our state through the North Carolina Psychiatric Access Line (NC-PAL).
+The NC MATTERS Program was built on the experience of NC-PAL, which provides timely access to consultation with a pediatric psychiatrist and behavioral health coordinator for primary care providers in NC MATTERS program's initial priority counties for outreach and implementation.
+The priority counties were Alamance, Edgecombe, Franklin, Granville, Halifax, Orange, Nash, Person, Pitt, Vance, Wake, and Warren.
+However, NC MATTERS expanded its efforts statewide in response to the COVID-19 pandemic to support the increased mental health needs across North Carolina.
+Due to the changing capacity and support around COVID-19, the program's outreach, training, and education strategies activities pivoted to meet the needs of providers and practices at their current capacity.

-Funding for the NC MATTERS Program was awarded to supplement the NC-PAL program to include perinatal services for providers of pregnant and postpartum women and to expand services across the state.
+Funding for the NC MATTERS Program was awarded to expand the NC-PAL program to include perinatal services for providers of pregnant and postpartum women and to expand services across the state.
 NC MATTERS also expanded upon the work of the Department of Psychiatry with the University of North Carolina at Chapel Hill.
 The Perinatal Psychiatry Program has an integrated clinical and research mission and provides assessment and treatment, including both psychotherapy and medication for women with depression, anxiety, and other related behavioral health disorders during pregnancy and the postpartum period through inpatient and outpatient services.

-NC MATTERS will augment the efforts of the UNC Perinatal Psychiatry Department to include telepsychiatry services for patients with their providers in rural areas of the state and work collaboratively with the NC Statewide Telepsychiatry Program (NC-STeP), developed in response to legislation by the NC General Assembly.
+NC MATTERS continues to augment the efforts of the UNC Perinatal Psychiatry Department to include telepsychiatry services for patients with their providers in rural areas of the state and work collaboratively with the NC Statewide Telepsychiatry Program (NC-STeP), developed in response to legislation by the NC General Assembly.
 NC-STEP was instituted so that an individual presenting at a hospital emergency department with an acute behavioral health crisis will receive timely specialized psychiatric assessment via video conferencing technology.
-This initiative will be a resource to the NC MATTERS program to strengthen our system of care for pregnant and postpartum women.
+This initiative is a resource to the NC MATTERS program to strengthen our system of care for pregnant and postpartum women.

-Through the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services (DMHDDSAS), a key partner with the Divisions of Public Health and Medical Assistance (Medicaid), North Carolina utilizes Local Management Entities.
+Through the Division of Mental Health, Developmental Disabilities, and Substance Abuse Services (DMHDDSAS), a key partner with the Divisions of Public Health and Health Benefits (Medicaid), North Carolina utilizes Local Management Entities.
 Managed Care Organizations (LME-MCOs) who are responsible for managing, coordinating, facilitating, and monitoring the provision of publicly funded mental health, developmental disabilities, and substance use services around the state.
 The LME-MCOs contract with private providers for behavioral health services in NC and are often the point of contact for entering the treatment system.
 As part of the NC MATTERS Program, the work of LME-MCOs will be enhanced to provide services for pregnant and postpartum women and the role staff have in their care.
 DMHDDSAS works closely with those with lived experience that will offer insight to this Program's work.